Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Tables/Enemy Trait Sampler.md

 ---
-alias: [Enemy Trait Sampler]
+aliases: [Enemy Trait Sampler]
-tags:
-- BnB/Tables/Homebrew/EnemyTraits/Sampler
+created: +002023-02-07 2321
+description:
+image:
+permalink:
+publish: true
 title: Enemy Trait Sampler
+updated: +002023-04-19 1823
 ---

-## Enemy Trait Sampler

 These Enemy Traits can be used for NPC's, Enemies, Badasses, Superbadasses, and Bosses alike.

-These were in my playtested and approved folder, so assume they have *some* value.
+> [!note] These were in my playtested and approved folder, so assume they have *some* value.
 You may still need to adjust them for your table.

 | `dice: 1d20` | **Varied Enemy Traits**                                                                                       |
 | ------------ | --------------------------------------------------------------------------------------------------------------- |